NetSci2025/netsci2025.github.io/calls.md

 **Abstract Requirements**:

 One-page abstracts should include text, one figure with caption and [selected] references.
 Each submission should be submitted in Adobe's Portable Document Format (PDF) and formatted using the provided abstract template.
-You can see a sample abstract <a href="https://github.com/user-attachments/files/16743747/NetSci2025_sample_abstract.pdf" download>here</a>.
+You can download the LaTeX template <a href="https://github.com/NetSci2025/netsci2025.github.io/raw/main/assets/templates/NetSci2025_abstract_template.zip" download>here</a> or see the a PDF example <a href="https://github.com/user-attachments/files/16743747/NetSci2025_sample_abstract.pdf" download>here</a>.

 Accepted abstracts require in-person presentation by one author, who can present a maximum of one accepted abstract, and must register by the early-bird registration deadline.